Active aero that reacts to grip loss before it happens

 The first step though was to connect everything up and get it all working and talking to each other.

 First contact was me interfacing directly with the microcontroller software, dragging the positional sliders.
 For $5 servos, they have pretty good response and no noticeable delay or backlash.
+The low price was really only reflected in the limited torque which was of no issue here, and perhaps a shorter lifespan.

 Thankfully this was equally as simple.
 The only additional complexity was having to parse the incoming serial values into individual values for each sensor.
 The microcontroller on the PCB outputs at a baud of 1,000,000, hence the decision to use a laptop to control everything.
 A cheap Arduino might not have cut it, and I wasn't going to buy a more capable one just to have a bit more portability.
 Being able to adjust code on the fly was a big plus anyway.